 Treatment may include antibiotics or anti-microbial drugs in the form of solid dosage or topical cream application to infected areas in order to heal the disease faster.
 You will be required to clean the infected area with warm water and medicated soap or sanitizer.
 Clean the area on and around the scabs tenderly to allow the anti-microbial ointment to penetrate deeper into the skin.
 You may want to wear gloves while handling the infected areas.
 Wash your hands thoroughly before and after handling the infected areas to avoid spreading the disease to other body parts.
 Make sure that you complete the prescribed medicine course even if you see the results visually.
 This is to prevent recurrence of the disease.

-It is recommended to keep your kid at home and avoid school, daycare or playtime until he or she is recovered, typically 24 to 48 hours after you start treatment.
+It is recommended to keep your kid at home and avoid school, daycare or playtime until he is recovered, typically 24 to 48 hours after you start treatment.
 This is to ensure that other children do not get infected.